Table of Contents

 Think about how customers use Google to find nearby services like “personal injury lawyer near me” or “plumbers in [city].”

-They aren’t just browsing – they’re ready to buy.
+They aren’t just browsing – they’re ready to take action.

 And when your client’s business appears at the very top of the map listings, with glowing reviews and clickable contact info, they become the obvious choice for that motivated consumer.